wajahatabbas27/step08_appsync_dynamodb_as_datasource_mappingtemplate_methods/README.md

 for adding we r using - dynamodbPutItem

 for every technique we are using different params , for example for adding , we are using dynamoDb.putitems and it has 2 arguments , one for the id other for the projection

+# its basically mapping method : AppSync and DynamoDb as a DataSource